Autumn 2020 Storm inspection PoC for Järvi-Suomen Energia, Finland

 powerline storm inspection on field

-Finally, we found the culprit on this stretch of the line- a tree had fallen on the line.
-We forwarded coordinates to the JSE ground team so the crew could start fixing the issue and bring back the power to multiple households.
-We wrapped the up day at 19:00 (7 pm) and agreed to meet at the headquarters at 7:30 am and head out the objects.
+Finally, we found the culprit on this stretch of the line- a tree had fallen.
+We forwarded coordinates to the JSE ground team so the crew could fix the issue and bring back the power to multiple households.
+We wrapped up the day at 19:00 (7 pm) and agreed to meet at the headquarters at 7:30 am and head out with the objects.

 Day Two

 The second area for storm inspection was 2h car drive away.
-An island, located about 1km away from the shore.
-On the way there we got a call that line got fixed and there were no more interruptions.
+An island located about 1km away from the shore.
+On the way there, we got a call that the line had been fixed, and there were no more interruptions.

-As I had not managed to fly M210 then I made a demo flight to show its capabilities.
+As I had not managed to fly M210, I made a demo flight to show its capabilities.
 This drone surprised us all.
 It has a powerful zoom and can make objects along the line visible up to 1.8 km away.
-Not to mention it being more windproof than smaller ones.
-It is an excellent drone for storm inspection work and I enjoyed trying it in post-storm conditions.
+Not to mention, it is windproofer than smaller ones.
+It is an excellent drone for storm inspection work, and I enjoyed trying it in post-storm conditions.

-I had already called it a day and preparing for a trip to head back to Estonia.
-Then I got a call from our project manager that KS is also interested in a quick inspection near the Lahti area.
-Most of the lines were near roads and I conducted the flights on my way back to Helsinki without major findings.
+I had already called it a day and prepared for a trip back to Estonia.
+Then I got a call from our project manager, who said that KS is also interested in a quick inspection near the Lahti area.
+Most of the lines were near roads, and I conducted the flights on my way back to Helsinki without significant findings.
 The day ended at midnight.”

 Power line storm inspection with drones provides multiple benefits over on-foot or other methods:

-• Safer – 100% of danger eliminated for grid inspectors who are able to conduct the work without going under the power lines.
+• Safer – 100% of danger eliminated for grid inspectors who can conduct the work without going under the power lines.

 • Flexible – can be conducted in high winds up to 20m/s